averi-foo/averi-foo/README.md

 This fork is intended specifically for the website above, all changes are made in service of it.
 If you wish to use this code as a basis for your own imageboard, you may have to manually remove all averi.foo branding, etc.

+## Want to use averi-foo as a base for your own site?

+See our debranded fork at [averi-foo/jschan](https://github.com/averi-foo/jschan).

 ## Features
  - [x] Install script, ./install.sh
  - [x] Custom board-specific emojis